whadafunk/routerology/dhcp/dhcpd.md

 DHCPD uses mainly two files:

 - The configuration file */etc/dhcp/dhcpd.conf*
 - The lease database file */var/lib/dhcpd/dhcpd.leases*

 The configuration file uses two types of statements that can be:

 - declarations
 - parameters

 The declarations are the ones that describe the network topology.
-The parameters are telling the server how to do specific things, and they often have values for time, quantity, etc
+The parameters are telling the server how to do specific things,
+and they often have values for time, quantity, etc

+The configuration aspects of DHCP server revolves arround these topics:

+-Define the network topology using subnet declarations -Define the addresses available for dynamic allocation by using range declarations under subnet or pool -Define other dhcp options like default-router, domain-name, domain-name-servers, mtu, netmask, broadcast -Group subnet,pool, and host declarations under Group or Shared-Network declarations -Identify DHCP request by using dhcp options like vendor class or client class, or other options -Differentiate how requests are serviced by using classes, subclasses and pools

 The basic building block is the *subnet* declaration.
 The subnet identifies a connected subnet for the dhcp server, so we need to have at least one subnet for each network interface of the server, even if we don't allocate ip addresses from each of these networks.

 If we want to allocate ips dynamically from a specific subnet then under that subnet declaration we need to have a *range* declaration with the available ips
+You can have multiple *range* declaration under the same subnet or pool

 If we server more than one subnet from under a single network interface, then those subnet declarations need to be enclosed under *shared-network*